mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Multi-Stakeholder Administration is Hard {#multi}

-Delegating the administration of a necessarily centralized function (see {{necessary}}) to a multi-stakeholder body is an onerous but sometimes necessary way to mitigate any resulting centralization.
+Delegating the administration of a necessarily centralized function (see {{necessary}}) to a multi-stakeholder body is an onerous but sometimes necessary way to mitigate the undesirable effects.

 A multi-stakeholder body is an institution that includes representatives of the different kinds of parties that are affected by the system's operation ('stakeholders') in an attempt to make well-reasoned, broadly agreed-to, and authoritative decisions.